 If you are completely redesigning the layout of your kitchen, one way to save money is to create a layout that will not require the stone or other material to be cut many times.
 The more cuts, the higher the cost.
 Also, things like sink and faucet cut outs each cost a few hundred dollars extra.

-One way to avoid these extra costs is to install a farmhouse sink, rather than an undermount sink (which is what most homeowners install without thinking about the associated extra costs).
+One way to avoid these additional costs is to install a farmhouse sink, rather than an undermount sink (which is what most homeowners install without thinking about the associated spending).

 Which Countertop Offers the Best Resale Value?

 If your current kitchen counterts look very old and stained, its best to replace them before putting your house up for sale.
 The kitchen is one of the biggest points of interest for prospective buyers, and if they see dingy counters, it may be an immediate turn off.

 Also, many people don’t like to buy homes where they will be required to spend extra money on expensive renovations, such as replacing counters in the kitchen.